 In 2011, global population reached 7 billion mark.
 Today – October 12, 2019 – it stands at more than 7.7 billion.

-Population experts did not agree on the exact date that world population reached the six billion milestone, but they came close.
-For example, the U.S. Census Bureau set the date just a few months earlier, on July 22, 1999.
+Population experts did not agree on the exact date that world population reached the six billion milestone, of course, but they came close.
+For example, the U.S. Census Bureau set the date just a few months earlier, to June 18 or June 19, 1999.
 These numbers are estimates, after all.

 Human population is still growing, and, in fact, it’s growing slightly faster than experts a few years ago thought it would.
-Driven by growth in developing countries, population is now expected to reach 8.6 billion by 2030.
-It’s expected to reach around 9.8 billion in 2050.
+Driven by growth in developing countries, population is now expected to reach around 8.5 billion in 2030, 9.7 billion in 2050, and 10.9 billion in 2100.
 These numbers represent a mid-range.
-Some projections are higher, or lower.
+Some projections are higher or lower.